codefellows/seattle-code-201d82/class-02/README.md

 - There will be lots of detail work today on JS and CSS.
 We're going forward with the expectation that you will need minimal instruction on HTML except for concepts and overview of practices, and the specifics of how to interface with JS and CSS.

 - **Be sure to raise questions** about any topics that you'd like clarity about.
 If it is a topic that we will cover in the future, we'll let you know and maybe give a quick answer for now.
-On this day in particular, when we have so much to cover, it is important to avoid going down time-consuming rabbit-holes.
+In this class in particular, when we have so much to cover, it is important to avoid going down time-consuming rabbit-holes.

 ### Git command basics

+1. What is git?

+1. What is GitHub?

 - `git status`
   - Provides a detailed description of current state in working directory